-A secured lender or creditor may appoint a Receiver pursuant to the terms of a General Security Agreement (“GSA”) granted by the debtor to the lender which captures all of the security or assets of the debtor.
-A Receiver may also be appointed by the Court.
+A secured lender or creditor may appoint a Receiver pursuant to the terms of a General Security Agreement (GSA) granted by the debtor company to the lender which captures all of the security or assets of the debtor.
+If a Receiver believes there will be a conflict with the debtor company or a creditor, the Receiver can also be appointed by Court order.

-Before a Receiver is appointed, the secured creditor must provide the debtor with a minimum of 10 days’ statutory notice (i.e. a Notice of Intention to Enforce Security) pursuant to the provisions of the Bankruptcy and Insolvency Act (“BIA”) to allow adequate time for the debtor to repay its indebtedness.
+Before a Receiver can be appointed, the secured creditor must provide the debtor company with a minimum of 10 days’ statutory notice (i.e., a Notice of Intention to Enforce Security) pursuant to the provisions of the Bankruptcy and Insolvency Act to allow adequate time for the debtor company to repay its indebtedness.

-Only after the expiry of the minimum 10-day period can a secured creditor enforce its security.
-At any time prior to the expiry of the 10-day Notice, a debtor is able to file a Notice of Intention to Make a Proposal (pursuant to the BIA) to its creditors, which would stay and prevent a secured creditor from enforcing its security for an initial 30-day period.
+Only after the expiry of the minimum 10-day period can a secured creditor enforce its security, unless the 10-day period is waived by the debtor company.
+At any time prior to the expiry of the 10-day notice, a debtor company is able to file a Notice of Intention to Make a Proposal to its creditors, which would stay and prevent a secured creditor from enforcing its security for an initial 30-day period.

 Upon appointment, the Receiver is entrusted with the responsibility to take possession and secure the debtor company's assets.
 The primary objective is to manage these assets in a manner that facilitates the repayment of the secured creditor or the liquidation of the company's assets to settle the outstanding secured loan.